Configuring the SVMP Server Components

 Connecting to OpenStack

-To connect the SVMP Overseer with OpenStack, the openstack: section of the Overseer’s config file must be filled in with the data for your cloud provider, and the cloud_platform option must be set to “openstack”.
-The appropriate values can be obtained from your cloud provider or administrator, or from the openrc file obtainable through the OpenStack Horizon web UI.
+option must be set to “openstack”.
+The appropriate values can be obtained from your cloud provider or administrator, or from the openrc

 Connecting to Amazon Web Services

-To connect the SVMP Overseer with AWS, the aws: section of the Overseer’s config file must be filled in with the data for your AWS credentials, and the cloud_platform option must be set to “aws”.
-The appropriate values can be obtained from Amazon.
+section of the Overseer’s config file must be filled in with the data for your AWS credentials, and the cloud_platform

 Testing Your Cloud Configuration